nikvaessen/disjoint-mtl/paper_experiments.md

 ```
 TODO
 ```
--e 'ssh -J bastion-user@bastion-host:22'

 # Table 3

-all model checkpoints result from experiments in Table 1
+all model checkpoints result from experiments in Table 1 and are retrieving with the 'eval' commands.